 FACTBOX-As Trump goes on trial, a fight over witnesses remains unresolved

-President Donald Trump is expected to go on trial in the U.S. Senate next week on charges he abused his office and obstructed Congress, with one of the most contentious questions still unresolved - should senators hear from witnesses?
+President Donald Trump goes on trial in the U.S. Senate this week on charges he abused his office and obstructed Congress, with one of the most contentious questions still unresolved - should senators hear from witnesses?

 Senate Democrats in the Republican-controlled chamber want four current and former Trump administration officials to testify.
 Democrats need at least four Republicans to join them to reach a majority of 51 senators to approve the subpoenas.
 Many Republicans, however, want a speedy trial of Trump, their party leader, without witness testimony.
 Trump has at times said he wants to hear from witnesses, albeit not the same ones the Democrats want to testify.